MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 1. `Get-MgBetaTeamRscConfiguration`
 1. `Set-MgBetaTeamRscConfiguration -State EnabledForPreApprovedAppsOnly`

-# Create a preapproval
+# Create a preapproval policy

 Preapprovals can be created to preapprove RSC permissions against certain sensitivity labels in your tenant.
 This means you can dictate what data RSC-enabled apps have access to.
 In this section we will create a pre-approval without a sensitivity label for use with any sensitivity group, and with a sensitivity label for use against certain data.

+You can also create a preapproval policy for specific permissions in addition to specific sensitivity labels.
+This means you can allow all RSC consent requests to be approved for a particular permissions.
 To create a pre-approval you will need the following information:

 1. The Teams App ID of the app you wish to pre-approve
 2. The RSC permissions associated with the app you want to pre-approve